youssef-mikhail/CS1XA3/Project01/README.md

 have its name printed to this log, along with any error messages returned by the compiler.

+Please note that for Python files, only syntax errors at compile time will be recorded.
+Any runtime errors will not be recorded.

 ## File Keyword Search
 Usage: `project_analyze.sh --search-file path/to/file keywordToSearch`